Sunday, August 28, 2011

 Mom's (Asia... sort of)

-Our school day started with pledges and prayer and the usual individual subjects.
-The actual schoolwork goes well but Soprano is having a little trouble understanding her printed schedule.
+Our school day started with prayer and the usual individual subjects.
+The actual schoolwork goes well, but Soprano is having a little trouble understanding her printed schedule.
 She persistently will finish and then come to ask me what she should do next.

-Her printed schedule has everything in order as does her magazine holder 'workbox.'
-I'm hoping it's just her age and familiarity with traditional school that makes her hesitant to proceed on her own.
+Her printed schedule has everything in order as does her magazine holder workbox.
+I'm hoping it's just her age and familiarity with traditional school that makes her hesitant to proceed by herself.
 We'll keep working on it.

 After a million interruptions (Verizon tech fixing the phone, then calling about said phone issue, more phone calls, unexpected friend visiting, Soprano not knowing what to do next), we got to our MFW ECC work.

-We quick did language arts and handwriting before stopping to eat.
+We quickly did language arts and handwriting before stopping to eat.

 So we survived our first, somewhat shortened, week of school.